Somerset-NHS-Solutions-Development/sentinel/README.md

 - WebDeploy

 Note that it can't be deployed to a Linux server as the code used for the AD logins is Windows-specific.

+For more information on Web Deploy see https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-a-web-site?view=vs-2019